-“Hey, don’t run so fast!
+“Hey, please don’t run so fast!
 My shoes aren’t up for it.”

 They sat in his car, recovering their breath, and started to calm down a little.
 After a minute or so, Amanda still felt anxious and anrgy and perplexed.

 “I guess I’ve got you to thank for saving my life…I’d have been in there,” she said, blinking back tears.